 Below are examples of common errors by officials:

 Blowing the whistle too quickly before the ball is not entirely out of play, a goal has not been scored, or a foul has not been committed.

 Some players will stop while others will keep playing, so you cannot just say: “Play on!!”
 This decision could lead to unfair play for one or both teams.
 Even though you may feel embarrassed and hear comments from players, coaches, and spectators, your best course of action is to face the fact that you erred, be prepared to show that you realized that you made a mistake, and clearly verbalize how you plan to restart play.
 Wait for everyone to be in position and ready for play before performing the dropped ball.

 Missed flag signals from an assistant referee.

 A missed flag for any reason is cause for major concern on the part of the center official.
-Whether the signal was for a foul, an offside, a substitution or any other reason, the fact that the center official did not notice and/or respond to the flag signal can lead to a loss of game control.
+Whether the signal was for a foul, an offside, a substitution, or any other reason, the fact that the center official did not notice and/or respond to the flag signal can lead to a loss of game control.

-When a flag signal is overruled, it is always a good idea to give the assistant referee a positive signal of thanks and support (often a thumb up) for the helpful cooperation in the matter.
+When a flag signal is overruled, it is always a good idea to give the assistant referee a positive signal of thanks and support (often a thumbs up) for the helpful cooperation in the matter.

 Wrong direction for a throw-in.

-Note: the start of the second half is often the time when officials have to concentrate on those calls since the teams have now changed sides and calls can be misdirected.
+Note: the start of the second half is often the time when officials have to concentrate on those calls since the teams have now changed sides, and calls can be misdirected.

 Calling a foul and awarding the ball to the wrong team by pointing in the wrong direction.